 Question: How much does it cost to replace an employee?

-- A direct replacement costs can reach as high as 50% - 60% of an employee’s annual salary.
+- Direct replacement costs can reach as high as 50% - 60% of an employee’s annual salary.

 Source: The Society for Human Resource Management (SHRM)